dannyl1u/mountain-web-services/README.md

 ## Demo Video
 https://www.youtube.com/watch?v=H_-IlM78nM0

-## Websites currently hosted by MWS (feel free to submit a Pull Request!)
+## Websites currently hosted by MWS:
 - [MWS Demo Website](https://4f76-142-58-10-77.ngrok-free.app/)
+Is your website hosted on MWS?
+Feel free to submit a PR to add yours to this list!

 ## Prerequisites